Rsantct/pe.audio.sys/README.md

 - IR daemon to use a remote

-## room correction EQ
+## room correction EQ (DRC)

-Regarding your room correction EQ, you can use both IIR (parametric correction) or FIR (impulse correction).
-I prefer the last one, and I propose multipoint based correction, for example you can try my [multipoint DRC](https://github.com/Rsantct/DRC).
+Regarding room correction EQ, you can use both IIR (parametric correction) or FIR (impulse correction).

+FIR DRC is supported under a reserver convolver stage on Brutefir.

+IIR DRC can be used through by the provided Ecasound add-on script, then bypassing the convolver stage above.

+A multipoint measured based FIR DRC correction software is available [here](https://github.com/Rsantct/DRC).